hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/Back Propagation.md

 > ! important
 >
-> $i$ in here is actaully a stable number not a general number, we will see in next calcualte
+> $i,j,k$ in following Formula derivation actaully are stable numbers not a general number, we will see in next calcualte

 ### $\partial Loss / \partial (output_i)$